Work at SUP: Senior Counselor

 Ready for the hardest summer you'll ever love?

-In two programs, MHSP and CHAD, Senior Counselors have the opportunity to live onsite, thus allowing them to become immersed in the community in which they work.
+In two programs, MHSP and CHAD, Senior Counselors have the opportunity to live on site, thus allowing them to become immersed in the community in which they work.
 All other counselors are provided housing by Harvard for only a $60 fee.
 All Senior Counselors are required to live in camp sponsored housing.
-All Senior Counselors will receive a stipend of $4,700 to offset educational and living expenses.
+Senior Counselors will receive a stipend of $4,700 to offset educational and living expenses.
 Students on Harvard financial will have their summer earnings contribution forgiven thanks to the Priscilla Chan Summer Service Award.

 All Senior Counselors are expected to work for two weeks of staff training and seven weeks of camp.
 You must commit to being on campus from June 12th to August 11th.